Heart Beats Teachers & Staff

 Annie Charleboix:

-Harmony Road
+Harmony Road | Administrative Assistant

 Annie Charleboix is an undergraduate student at California State University, Sacramento, where she is pursuing a Bachelor of Arts in Music with a concentration in jazz voice.
 She sings Lead Soprano in the CSUS Vocal Jazz Ensemble and has performed with a variety of choral groups at both Christian Brothers High School and CSUS.
 Annie was selected twice for the California Alliance for Jazz (CAJ) All-State High School Vocal Jazz Ensemble at the California All-State Music Education Conference, where she had the opportunity to work under the direction of renowned jazz educators Kerry Marsh and Kim Nazarian of New York Voices.

-In addition to teaching group classes in the Harmony Road program, Annie also serves as Heart Beats’ new administrative assistant.
+In addition to teaching group classes in the Harmony Road program, Annie also serves as Heart Beats’ administrative assistant.
 She brings a warm, enthusiastic presence to the school and draws on years of experience helping in her mother’s second-grade classroom to connect with young students.